 1. Confirm addresses

-Consider starting the holiday card process at least a month in advance to ensure you have enough time to confirm contact information, write your message and send it so it arrives before your recipients are out of the office for the holidays.
-You can usually find the most updated company addresses online, or you can contact the business or individual directly for their details.
+Consider starting the holiday card process at least a month in advance to ensure you've enough time to confirm contact information, write your message and send it so it arrives before your recipients are out of the office for the holidays.
+You can usually find the most current company addresses online.
+You can also contact the business or individual directly for their details.

 2. Choose the right format

-Some businesses choose to send a card with a simple message, such as “Season's Greetings!” while others may include a letter with a more detailed message that expresses gratitude for a continued relationship.
-You may want to send a card with only a brief message to save space if you plan to have everyone in your workplace sign it, or you can send one with a longer greeting if only a small number of people are signing it, such as the manager and owner.
+Some businesses choose to send a card with a simple message, such as “Season's greetings” while others may include a letter with a more detailed message that expresses gratitude for a continued relationship.
+You may want to send a card with only a brief message to save space if you plan to have everyone in your workplace sign.
+Alternatively, you can send one with a longer greeting if only a few people are signing it, such as the manager and owner.

 Some businesses send a letter along with their card that discusses events they experienced throughout the past year.
-Including a letter can help your clients or partners connect more with your team and show how they contributed to your success.
-You can choose to include any major achievements you celebrated, volunteering events you participated in or introduce new members you added to your team.
+Including a letter can help clients or partners connect more with the company team and understand how they contributed to the company success.
+Specifically, these letters might:

-3. Include a thoughtful message along with your signature
+3. Include a thoughtful message along with a signature

-A personal message to each customer shows you care.
-You can write a short message that includes a personal detail you may have gathered during your relationship with a client.
+A personal message to each customer shows care.
+Consider writing a short message that includes a personal detail you may have gathered during your relationship with a client.
 Be sure to include the client, customer or business partner's name to personalize the message.
 This step can allow you to show individual appreciation.
 For example, “Dear Mindi, I hope you and your wife have a wonderful holiday.”

-The envelope is a recipient's first impression of your holiday card, so you can further personalize your card by handwriting the address.
+The envelope is a recipient's first impression of a holiday card, so you can further personalize your card by handwriting the address.
 Taking the time to write out the address shows that you care about the business relationship.
 Make sure your handwriting is clear and legible, and include a return address.
-If you feel your penmanship isn’t up to par, consider hiring a calligrapher.

 5. Send them at an appropriate time